soskek/chainer-openai-transformer-lm/README.md

 #### Sentiment Analysis

 I newly added implementation for experimenting on the Stanford Sentiment TreeBank.
 This implementation is original for this Chainer version.
+Downloading the datasets is automatically done in the script.

 ```bash
 python train.py --dataset sst --desc sst --submit --analysis --data_dir [path to data here] --n_batch 32